IPS-Eye-White

 Considering how these ancient rulers boasted of their exploits, it is extremely unlikely that an event such as the Assyrian army being decimated by an unseen enemy, would have found its way into recorded history.

-Please note that although the Bible says an angel of the Lord struck down the Assryian soldiers, it does not tell us exactly what happened.
-While I am sure that these words immediately conjure up images of an angle decimating the camp with a large and very sharp sword, the answer might be a lot more understandable.
+Please note that although the Bible says an angel of the Lord struck down the Assryian soldiers it does not tell us exactly what happened.
+While I am sure that these words immediately conjure up images of an angel decimating the camp with a large and very sharp sword the answer might be a lot more understandable.
 Josephus, the well-known Jewish historian of the first century explained that Sennacherib's army was drastically reduced by the plague.

 Now when Sennacherib was returning from his Egyptian war to Jerusalem, he found his army under Rabshakeh his general in danger [by a plague], for God had sent a pestilential distemper upon his army; and on the very first night of the siege, a hundred fourscore and five thousand, with their captains and generals, were destroyed.
 So the king was in a great dread and in a terrible agony at this calamity; and being in great fear for his whole army, he fled with the rest of his forces to his own kingdom, and to his city Nineveh; [18]